Wildlander-mod/wildlander-mod.github.io/_04WildlanderWorld/10-Player-Homes.md

   <dd>35000</dd>
   <dt>Post-Thane Cost</dt>
   <dd>26250</dd>
-  <dt>How to Obtain </dt>
+  <dt>How to become Thane </dt>
-  <dd>None required, For thane Complete Civil war then return to Jarl for standard "help people of my hold quest" </dd>
+  <dd> Complete The Man Who Cried Wolf/Elisif's Tribute: then return to Jarl for standard "help people of my hold quest"  (be cautious about how far though civil war you progress as some of the people you can help can be killed) </dd>
   <dt>Layout Changed From Vanilla</dt>
   <dd>Yes</dd>
   <dt>Mod used to change</dt>